-12 Oct Wakeland to Build Beacon Apartments as a Solution for Homeless in East Village
+12 Oct Wakeland to Build Beacon Apartments for Homeless in East Village

 Early next Summer, nonprofit affordable housing developer Wakeland Housing and Development Corporation and KCM Group, a local firm that manages construction projects, will break ground on an East Village development that will provide 44 supportive homes for people who have been homeless.
 The new permanent housing community, the Beacon Apartments, will replace a transitional living facility and is expected to promote safe, cleaner streets and help alleviate the City of San Diego’s growing need for permanent supportive housing.